Amar Jašarspahić

-Amar Jašarspahić (born 30 December 1990), better known as Amar Gile or simply Gile, is a Bosnian singer from Kakanj, winner of the seventh season of music competition Zvezde Granda.
+Amar Jašarspahić (born 30 December 1990), better known as Amar Gile or simply Gile, is a Bosnian singer.
+He won the seventh season of music competition Zvezde Granda.

 Biography

 Gile has been interested in music since his early childhood; his singing talent he inherited from his mother.
-He was the winner of the regional music competition Zvezde Granda, where he was outstandingly the best one in his concurrence.
-Since then he has had a successful career; he regularly fills arenas and clubs all throughout Europe, Australia and America.
+He was the winner of the regional music competition Zvezde Granda.
+Since then, Gile has regularly filled arenas and clubs all throughout Europe, Australia, and the Americas.
 He went on several tours in the Balkans, Western Europe, Scandinavia, America, and Australia.
-He is an active philanthropist; he helps the children, the youth and the elderly who are in tough health and material situations.
+Gile is an active philanthropist; he helps the children, the youth and the elderly who are in tough health and material situations.
 He is a UNICEF ambassador and uses the title to fight for the rights of children in the Balkan region.

-He finished his first album Čovjek tvoga sna in 2013.
-In 2015 he published two songs: Trnje oko srca and Prekasno.
-In the following year, he made singles Pijano and Imam samo jednu želju, both with music videos (second of which features a famous Bosnian actor Haris Burina).
-In 2017 he had great success with songs "Spreman na sve" and "Apokalipsa" (accompanied by an uncut music video).
+Gile made his solo debut in 2013 with the album Čovjek tvoga sna in 2013.
+In 2015, he published two songs: "Trnje oko srca" and "Prekasno".
+The following year, Gile released two singles titled "Pijano" and "Imam samo jednu želju", the second of which features Bosnian actor Haris Burina.
+In 2017, he had great success with songs "Spreman na sve" and "Apokalipsa" (accompanied by an uncut music video).
+On 20 August 2025, Gile suffered an accident on the highway near Kakanj, leading his then-upcoming concert in Srebrenik to be canceled.

+Gile has been married twice and is the father of two children.